 The Company has paid, at its discretion, certain of the administrative expenses of the Plan.
-Administrative expenses paid by the Company in 2011 and 2010 were approximately \$81,000 and \$104,000, respectively.
+Administrative expenses paid by the Company were approximately \$81,000 in both 2012 and 2011.

 Tax Status

 The Internal Revenue Service ("IRS") has determined and informed the Company by a letter dated March 31, 2008, that the Plan is designed in accordance with applicable sections of the Internal Revenue Code.
 Although the Plan has subsequently been amended, the Investment Committee believes the Plan is still in compliance with IRS regulations.